-The veterinarian continuously checks that the CO2 stunning is performed in a proper way.
-At start of production and at intervals during the day, inspectors from the veterinary authorities check the stunning processes and that the CO2 concentration is high enough to anaesthetise the pigs properly.
+The veterinarian continuously checks that the $\mathrm{CO}2$ stunning is performed in a proper way.
+At start of production and at intervals during the day, veterinarians from the veterinary authorities check the stunning processes and that the $\mathrm{CO}2$ concentration is high enough to anaesthetise the pigs properly.
+The slaughterhouse also carries out daily self-audits of the stunning quality.
+All relevant personnel have received training in detecting signs of consciousness.